 The basic assumption behind this course is that cultures are symbolic systems.
 The course will look at many different societies, focusing on the institution of sexuality and its constituent symbols.
 Sexuality will be discussed in its relation to other institutions emphasizing correlations between core symbols of the institution of sexual beliefs and practices and core symbols in other institutions.
 This course will employ a multi-media approach.
-Not offered on a regular basis.
-Availability to be determined by the department

 Anthropology 211.
 Anthropology and City Life.
 3 hrs.; 3 cr.
 Prereq: Anthropology 101.
+Web course.

 Introduction to the variety of urban life styles.
+Pre-industrial, Third

-Pre-industrial, Third World, and Western Cities in comparison.
+World, and Western Cities in comparison.
 The anthropological approach to sub-cultures in an urban setting.
-Not offered on a regular basis.
+Not offered on a reg - ular basis.
 Availability to be determined by the department.

-✓ Anthropology 220.
+Anthropology 220.
 Social Research I 2 hrs.
 Lecture, 2 hrs.
 LAB, 3 cr.; Prereq: Anthropology 101 Not open to students with credit in Sociology 220 or Social Work 350